mvolkmann/blog/src/smalltalk.md

   - keyword messages are a departure from positional arguments
   - method cascading (sending multiple messages to the same object) is a new concept

+  But I think these are significant pros of Smalltalk!

 - Performance may be an issue.